 Planting Shrubs in Wet Heavy Soils

-UT Extension Agent Joellen Diamond and Chris Cooper plant a bed in front of WKNO’s studios.
-The bed has several problems that Joellen finds.
+UT Extension Agent Joellen Dimond and Chris Cooper plant a bed in front of WKNO’s studios.
+Joellen finds the bed has several problems.
 The soil test (pictured right) comes back okay, but the soil is heavy and wet, so wet that a percolation test could not be conducted because the water just did not drain from a freshly dug hole.
 The bed also has a very thick mulch layer, 6+ inches in some places.
 Because of the hard soil and deep mulch, the existing magnolia trees have many if not most of their roots in the mulch layer.

 Joellen considered tilling the bed to incorporate the thick mulch as an amendment to the native soil but this would have two undesirable effects.
 First, the trees would have many of their roots cut by the tiller and may die.
 Second, having amended soil on top of the non-percolating natural soil would create a basin where water would collect drowning the plants.